Midwifery Services

 Do I need to still see my family doctor or obstetrician?

-If you have a pregnancy-related concern, you would bring it to your midwife.
+If you have a pregnancy-related concern, please discuss it with your midwife.
 If you have a non-pregnancy related concern (for example, strep throat), you would see your family doctor.

 For low-risk pregnancies, you do not have to see an obstetrician as well.
 Your midwife will order all your blood work and ultrasounds and provide you with the information you need to have a safe and healthy pregnancy.